matsilva/gobinaries/Readme.md

-# Go Binaries
+# Go Install

-[Go Binaries](https://gobinaries.com/) is an on-demand binary server, allowing non-Go users to quickly install tools written in Go without installing `go` itself, and removing the burden of cross-compiling and uploading dozens of binaries for every command-line you write.
+[Go Install](https://goinstall.app/) is an on-demand binary server, allowing non-Go users to quickly install tools written in Go without installing `go` itself, and removing the burden of cross-compiling and uploading dozens of binaries for every command-line you write.

 ![On-demand Go binary example](assets/example.png)